 - Hide some food in a toilet roll pyramid.

 These DYI puzzles will keep your cat busy for hours!
-As they become an expert forager you can increase the difficulty level or introduce a type of different puzzle.
+As they become an expert forager, you can increase the difficulty level or introduce a different type of puzzle.
 You’re limited only by your imagination!

 Tip 4 – Plant a cat grass and herb garden

 Lots of people know that cats go crazy for cat nip, but did you know that cat safe plants are also a good way to give your cat sensory enrichment?